K K 1 K S TA

 There is no limit to the amount of local and foreign money brought into Israel as cash, traveler’s checks, or credit cards.
 We recommend that you don’t rush to buy shekels abroad, as you can do so less expensively, get better exchange rates and save on commissions within Israel, in particular if you’re selling a major currency such as American dollars of euros.
 Before heading to a money exchange booth, it is advisable to check out the latest major exchange rates.

 Exchanging and obtaining money are easy to do in Jerusalem, but make sure to carry your passport with you.
-Currency and traveler’s checks can be exchanged at the airport, banks, exchange booths, the post office and at some hotels, with varying rates and varying commission charged on each transaction.
+Currency and traveler’s checks can be exchanged at the airport, banks, exchange booths, the post office and at some hotels, with varying rates and varying commissions charged on each transaction.
 Most of these places close early on Friday and remain closed all day Saturday.
-Although the use of traveler’s checks is rarer than it once was, those who do will be happy to know that American Express in town replace lost traveler’s checks.
+Although the use of traveler’s checks is rarer than it once was, those who do will be happy to know that American Express in town replaces lost traveler’s checks.

 Some banks in Israel have automatic currency exchange machines, which are accessible 24 hours, but they generally charge a high transaction fee and give a poor rate of exchange.